Darkcoffe1859/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 *WEB INFRASTRUCTURE DESIGN*.

-This is the underlying technology and architecture that supports the functioning of a website. it includes the hardware, software, network and server components that work togetherto deliver the websites content and provides a smooth user experience
+This is the underlying technology and architecture that supports the functioning of a website. it includes the hardware, software, network and server components that work togetherto deliver the websites content and provides a smooth user experience.

 *This project covers the following*.

 - The server is the physical or virtual machine that hosts the entire web infrastructure.